YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

 ### Injecting non-recursive types

  This is even simpler: no need to abstract over self.
- The consequence is that the abstract type and the ground type coincide (and the implicit guarded type as well).
+ The consequence is that the abstract type and the ground type coincide (and the guarded type as well if made explicit).
 For example, logic pairs:
  ```ocaml
 (** logic pair type *)